 - 25. S3G refers to and incorporates herein by reference the preceding paragraphs. - 26.
-Defendant, by the acts complained of herein, and by making, using, selling, offering for sale, and/or importing in the United States, including in the Eastern District of Texas, instrumentalities embodying the invention, has in the past, does now, and continues to infringe the '124 patent directly, contributorily, and/or by inducement, literally and/or under the doctrine of equivalents, in violation of 35 U.S.C. § 271.

-27. At least since the filing of this Complaint, Defendant has had actual knowledge of the '124 patent.

-28. On information and belief, Defendant has directly infringed one or more claims of the '124 patent by making, using, importing, supplying, selling, or offering for sale the Accused Instrumentalities.
-By doing so, Defendant has directly infringed at least claim 1 of the '124 patent.

-29. The Accused System includes a method of conducting a dialogue between a terminal machine and a service provider machine.
+Defendant, by the acts complained of herein, and by making, using, selling, offering for sale, and/or importing in the United States, including in the Western District of Texas, instrumentalities embodying the invention, has in the past, does now, and continues to infringe the '124 patent directly, contributorily, and/or by inducement, literally and/or under the doctrine of equivalents, in violation of 35 U.S.C. § 271. - 27.
+At least since the filing of this complaint, Defendant has had actual knowledge of the '124 patent. - 28.
+On information and belief, Defendant has directly infringed one or more claims of the '124 patent by making, using, importing, supplying, selling, or offering for sale the Accused Instrumentalities.
+By doing so, Defendant has directly infringed at least claim 1 of the '124 patent. - 29.
+The Accused System includes a method of conducting a dialogue between a terminal machine and a service provider machine. - 30.
+The Accused System includes a method comprising displaying a first prompt on a terminal display of a terminal machine (e.g., an Android smart phone or other Android computing device running the Defendant app) by running a terminal application (e.g., Defendant app for Android), the terminal application comprising first computer-executable instructions and first code

-30. The Accused System includes a method comprising displaying a first prompt on a terminal display of a terminal machine (e.g., an Android smart phone or other Android computing device running the Defendant app) by running a terminal application (e.g., Defendant app for Android), the terminal application comprising first computer-executable instructions and first code that conduct the terminal machine's portion of the dialogue.
-The terminal application displays a first prompt and accepts a first data entry at the terminal machine, wherein the first data entry is associated with the first prompt.
-For example, without limitation, using the Defendant app, a user is able to review favorite order information and edit favorite orders.7 The user is prompted with one or more favorite orders to, for example, order a favorite order.
-The user is also able to edit and delete favorite orders.
-This information is necessarily communicated to the Defendant server because, for example, without limitation, it must be stored and available to the user in the future.
+(e.g.., Android Runtime and Defendant app's bytecode, respectively) that conduct the terminal machine's portion of the dialogue.
+When conducting the dialogue, the terminal application displays a first prompt and accepts a first data entry at the terminal machine, wherein the first data entry is associated with the first prompt.
+For example, without limitation, using the Defendant app, a user is able to create or review saved address information and edit it.
+The user is prompted with one or more saved address to, for example, order from a saved address.
+The user is also able to edit and delete a saved address.
+This information is necessarily communicated to the service provider machine (e.g., Defendant server) because, for example, without limitation, it must be stored and available to the user in the future.
 One of ordinary skill would understand that the terminal application (e.g., Defendant app for Android) comprises first computer executable instructions and first code.
-For example, without limitation, the Android Runtime (ART) comprises computer executable instructions, while the app's bytecode comprises code.
+As noted, for example, without limitation, the Android Runtime (ART) comprises computer executable instructions, while the app's bytecode comprises code.